realdadfish/teslawallconnector/README.md

 * Prometheus: http://localhost:9090
 * Grafana: http://localhost:3000

+The initial login for Grafana is "admin" / "admin" (without quotes).
+After you entered these you're prompted to set up new credentials.
+The preconfigured Dashboard should afterwards be reachable via http://localhost:3000/d/6gOK9dzga/tesla-wall-connector?orgId=1.

 This setup is, as of now, only tested on a Synology NAS.
 You need their [Docker package](https://www.synology.com/en-global/dsm/packages/Docker) and a root ssh login to set this project up.

 Have fun